-Across all modes, the average Bay Area commute takes longer than ever before, with the average commute now lasting 30 minutes door-to-door.
-Increasing congestion and longer commutes to job centers in San Francisco and Silicon Valley have contributed to this trend.
+Across all modes, the average Bay Area commute takes longer than ever before and now lasts over 31 minutes door-to-door.
+Increasing congestion and longer-distance commutes to job centers in San Francisco and Silicon Valley have contributed to this trend.
 Importantly, modal choice affects commute duration.
-Commuters choosing to drive alone spend only 27 minutes getting to work, while those choosing public transit log an average commute time of 49 minutes.
+Commuters choosing to drive alone spend 28 minutes getting to work, while those choosing public transit log an average commute time nearly twice as long at 51 minutes.

-The longer transit commute times are not surprising, given that nearly two-thirds of transit commuters work in San Francisco.
-Given the impacts on Muni related to congestion within San Francisco, and the long-distance commutes on BART, Caltrain and express buses from other counties, it is difficult for these commuters to get to work in 30 minutes or less.
+The longer transit commute times are not surprising considering nearly two-thirds of transit commuters work in San Francisco.
+Given congestion in San Francisco and its related impacts on Muni, plus long-distance commutes on BART, Caltrain and express buses from other counties, it is difficult for these commuters to get to work in 30 minutes or less.
 This results in above-average travel times for public transit users.